Free Pattern – Bandkerchief (knit)

 By request, this is the knit version of my popular, crochet Bandkerchief pattern.
-Just like the original, it looks like a kerchief, but goes on like a headband!
-Unlike the crochet version, this one is made in worsted weight yarn.
+Just like the original, this knit headband and kerchief combination looks like a kerchief, but goes on like a headband!
+Unlike the crochet version, this one is made in worsted-weight yarn.

 With 5 sizes, from baby to adult, the knit Bandkerchief is great for gifting!
 The pattern includes both written and charted versions of the instructions.

-Sample is shown in Meadow by Willow Yarns, which I got for free in a goody bag at a convention.
+For the photo sample, I dug into my stash for a skein of Meadow by Willow Yarns.
+I originally got this yarn for free in a goody bag at a convention.
 The color is #8 – Leaf.

 Materials:

-- Size 7 (4.5mm) knitting needles or size needed to obtain gauge
+- Needles: Size 7 (4.5mm) knitting needles, or size needed to obtain gauge, in your choice of needle type for knitting in the round (see note below)

 Sizes: